Glossary

 What if I’ve had a wash sale?

 If your loss is disallowed because of the wash sale rules, you can add the disallowed loss to the cost of the new plan shares.
 This adjustment postpones the loss deduction until the sale of the new plan shares or securities.
 Your holding period for the new plan shares or securities includes the holding period of the stock or securities sold.
-Wash sale adjustments should be reflected in column f and g on Form 8949.
+Wash sale adjustments should be reflected in column f (code W) and g (amount of adjustment as a positive number) on Form 8949.

 Backup Withholding